venkat2305/DevAgent/readme.md

 3. we need to put some rate limitss
 4. when multiple users request, we need to spin up multiple containers.
 5. we need to get non-interactive setup commands from ai model or pre-configure certain basic commands like that.
+6. once everything is setup, test with groq, cerebras for different parts of the system to gain efficiency , give output faster.

 docker stop devagent-vnc
 docker run --rm -p 6080:6080 -p 5900:5900 --name devagent-vnc devagent-vnc